“The only thing uglier than an ugly cell tower, is an ugly cell tower lease agreement.”

 Tower Genius’ 5 tips to negotiate cell tower leases…U.S. Cellular carriers like Verizon, AT&T and T-Mobile and tower management companies like American Tower, Crown Castle, SBA Communications and Vertical Bridge are constantly trying to increase their profits and shareholder value as they rightfully should.
 They don’t view property owners and landlords as partners.
 Rather you are the “low hanging fruit”.

-Have you been contacted by a cell tower development company offering to build a tower on your land or install wireless antennas and equipment on your rooftop for 4G or 5G?
+Have you been contacted by a cell tower development company offering to build a cell tower on your land or install wireless antennas and equipment on your rooftop for 4G or 5G?

 #1 Use Your Noggin.
 Don’t rush into negotiating a cell tower lease agreement.